 Adapting to Danish lifestyle rules.

 Accept that Danes are very organised people attached to their calendars.
 Not much is done in the spur of the moment so go along with their tendency to plan everything ahead of time: Even if a dinner date lies several months into the future, people will honour their plans and show up.

 Invite colleagues or neighbours around for a traditional meal from your home country.
 But not too soon after having met them.
 Move forward slowly.

-If you have a baby, ask your health visitor to join a postnatal group with Danish mums.
+If you have a baby, ask your health visitor to join a postnatal group with Danish parents.

-If you have older children, join the school or kindergarten parent council, be a class contact at school, take part in the activities organised at your child’s school or kindergarten (even the harder ones like gardening days etc.).
+If you have older children, join the school or kindergarten parent council, be a class rep at school, take part in the activities organised at your child’s school or kindergarten (even the harder ones like gardening days etc.).

-Invite your children’s school peers around and invite their parent for a coffee.
+Invite your children’s school peers around and invite their parent for a coffee when they pick up their child.

 If you are a student, join a Danish study group.